-- Move the cursor to the desired position using → and →. - Enter the character for that position using the alphanumeric keypad.
+- (3) Press the SONG NAME button icon. - (4) Enter the name: - Move the cursor to the desired position using ← and →. - Enter the character for that position using the alphanumeric keypad.
 In many instances, you will have to press a field several times to select the desired character. - Use the A/a field to alternate between capitals and small letters. - Press the Delete field to delete the character indicated by the cursor.
 Press and hold it to clear all characters. - Press Space to insert a space. - Press Insert to insert a character at the current position.
 All characters behind this position move one position further to the right. - (5) Press the FILE NAME field and enter the file name.
-Here, you can only enter 18 characters.
+Here, you can only enter 8 characters.
 All characters will be capitals. - (6) Press the EXECUTE field to save your song.

-The display tells you that the data are being saved, after which it returns to the "SAVE SONG" page. - (7) Press the EXIT button to return to the main page or the RECORDER 16-TRK SEQ. button to add even more tracks.
+The display tells you that the data are being saved, after which it returns to the "SAVE SONG" page. - (7) Press the EXIT button to return to the main page or the RECORDER 16-TRACK SEQUENCER button to add even more tracks.